Skip to main content

 capital

-Twenty years of it, accumulated inside real organizations, solving problems that no general-purpose tool was ever designed to address.
+Twenty years of it, accumulated inside real organisations, solving problems that no general-purpose tool was ever designed to address.

 • Donation reconciliation workflows — built in Power Automate, manually maintained, rebuilt for each new client — are the foundation of TERN's gift processing capability